Filter Content

 School Production - Wednesday, 13 August

-Bookings can be made directly through the Arts Centre website https://sales.wgac.com.au/event/379:2573/ or by phone 5624 2456.
-Please be sure to book the correct performance that includes your child’s year level.
+Bookings can be made via the Arts Centre website https://wgac.com.au/ or by phone 03 5624 2456.
+Please ensure you select the performance that includes your child’s year level:

 - 5:00pm Show: Foundation, Year 1, Year 2, and Year 4/5/6 students